Alex-Sand-0/gobsandgods/_posts/2023-10-26-hexagonal-shader.md

 To do that, we will need some primitives to retrieve to which hexagonal tile belongs a pixel.
 In the square case, this is made with a simple 'Round'.
 The hexagonal case is a bit trickier.
-But thanksfully, there are very good ressources on this topic on the net, and in particular there is Hexagonal Bible: [redblobgames](https://www.redblobgames.com/grids/hexagons/) .
+But thanksfully, there are very good ressources on this topic on the net, and in particular there is the hexagonal Bible: [redblobgames](https://www.redblobgames.com/grids/hexagons/) .
 If you want to work with hexagons and did not know this site, I would really advise to bookmark it.

 The simple version of the shader, with no blending between tiles, looks like this: